 Remove all reference to political parties, incl. "majority" and "minority" (in the sense of party affiliation, e.g. Majority Leader or caucuses) from congressional rules.
 References to political affiliation shall be out of order on the floor.
 Seating arrangement in the House and Senate should not by party, but by state and/or region, with randomly chosen and rotated locations, independent of seniority and party.

 P.S: And that's not all, folks.

 A fourth bad actor which must be cleaned up if we are to have fair representation in Congress is campaign financing.
 We'll deal with this in a later essay; suffice it to say here that our current system, with its multimillion dollar election campaigns with their non-content and format designed for half-wits, is an unconscionable blot on American democracy.
 We will not have democratic representation in Washington until we replace this corrupt system with public financing, replacing at the same time the mindless, offensive, and childish TV spot campaign ads with mature and thorough discussion of serious issues by the candidates.
-Tune in later, but in the meantime, get acquainted with the web site "The Rest of Us".
+Tune in later, but in the meantime, get acquainted with the web site "Represent.us".